Directions to U of T St. George

 - Turn right onto College Street and then turn right onto St. George Street.
-Feel free to stop at the Centre for International Experience located at 33 St. George Street to pick up useful orientation information, find temporary housing or store your luggage.
+Consider stopping at the Centre for International Experience located at 33 St. George Street to pick up useful orientation information, find temporary housing or store your luggage.

-- Catch the Porter shuttle, which will drop you off at to the north-east corner of Front Street and York Street.
+- The Porter shuttle bus stops at the north-east corner of Front Street and York Street.

 - Cross to the south side of Front Street and enter Union subway station.

 - Take the University-Spadina line subway northbound to St. George subway station.

 To get to campus by subway from the Toronto Coach Terminal, walk three blocks west along Dundas Street to St. Patrick subway station (at University Avenue and Dundas Street) and take the subway north to Queen’s Park, Museum, or to St. George subway station (depending on your destination.)
 You can alternatively walk east along Dundas Street to Dundas subway station (at Yonge Street and Dundas Street).
 Take the subway northbound to Bloor-Yonge station.
 Then transfer westbound and go to St. George subway station.

 To get to campus by subway from the GO Transit station at Union Station, you can enter Union subway station and take the University-Spadina line subway northbound to Queen’s Park, Museum or St. George subway station (depending on your destination.)

 All Toronto-bound trains arrive at Union Station located at the foot of the city.

 You can either take a taxi to our downtown campus or travel by subway:

 - Catch the University-Spadina line subway northbound to Queen’s Park, Museum, or St. George subway station (depending on your destination.)